Killing Me Softly

 The inciting incident occurs at 11 minutes when Alice encounters Adam, a mysterious mountain climber, on the street.
 They share an immediate, overwhelming sexual attraction and make love that same day, disrupting her entire world..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Alice makes the active choice to leave Jake and move in with Adam, fully committing to this dangerous new relationship despite knowing almost nothing about him., moving from reaction to action.
+This illustrates the protagonist's commitment to Alice makes the active choice to leave Jake and move in with Adam, fully committing to this dangerous new relationship despite knowing almost nothing about him., moving from reaction to action.

 The Collapse moment at 75 minutes (75% through) represents the emotional nadir.
 Here, Alice learns the full truth about the woman's death and Adam's involvement.
 She realizes she's in mortal danger.
-Her illusions about love and passion completely collapse., illustrates the protagonist at their lowest point.
+Her illusions about love and passion completely collapse., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 79% of the runtime.
 Alice finds crucial evidence and realizes she must save herself.
 She synthesizes her investigative skills with newfound courage to confront the truth., demonstrating the transformation achieved throughout the journey.